orgnc/wordpress-plugin/README.md

 $ poetry self add poetry-pre-commit-plugin
 ```

-4. (Optional) Before setting up project you may want [to install pyenv](https://github.com/pyenv/pyenv#installation) and use it [to configure the latest Python](https://python-poetry.org/docs/managing-environments/)
+4. Before setting up project you may want [to install pyenv](https://github.com/pyenv/pyenv#installation) and use it [to configure the latest Python](https://python-poetry.org/docs/managing-environments/). **This step is optional, but highly recommended!**
 ```bash
 $ pyenv install 3.11
 $ pyenv local 3.11